Various Factors that Cause Truck Accidents

 Recovering Compensation After A Truck Accident

-A North Carolina truck accident attorney must demonstrate the negligence of the other party if you are to secure financial compensation.
+A Charlotte 18-wheeler accident attorney must demonstrate the negligence of the other party if you are to secure financial compensation.
 This means showing that the other party was negligent, and then showing that their negligence clearly caused your injury.
 Truck accidents are almost always more complex than normal car accidents.
 They can involve many different defendants, technical details, and complex laws and regulations.
 It’s very important to have an experienced truck accident attorney working on your case.

 At Randall & Stump, PLLC, we’ve successfully handled many truck accident cases for our clients and are well aware of the complexities involved.
 We understand that truck accident cases often require seeking a financial recovery from one or several insurance companies, who are actively trying to reduce their costs.
 These insurance providers and the large trucking companies who hire them, have teams of lawyers who might not be willing to offer what you are realistically entitled to.
 If this happens, our skilled trial attorneys will be prepared to take your case to trial.